spencerpete/my-writing-assistant/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MVP and PostMVP.
-Carefully decide what is placed into your MVP, as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 - Set Airtable to complete Full CRUD site
 - Allow User to choose between Screenplay, Stageplay, and Teleplay with apropritate act breakdowns for each.